-#2.
-Put your own house in order.
+#1.
+Start by putting your own house in order.
 Take responsibility for violent behaviour and attitudes and build respectful relations with the women and girls in your life.
 See pp. 11-13 of this report

 #3.
 Speak up.
 Start a conversation with your mate about men’s violence against women.
 Challenge violence-supportive comments and jokes.
 See pp. 18-19 of this guide to action for men.